I Am a “Pushy” Parent!

-The idea to write this article came to me right as I was watching this YouTube video of a 9 year old tennis “prodigy” girl…
+The idea to write this article came to me as I was watching a YouTube video of a 9-year-old tennis “prodigy” girl…

-This particular video was the last drop in the bucket for me regarding a debate that is kind of tabu for a lot of parents and coaches.
+This particular video was the last drop in the bucket for me regarding a debate that is kind of taboo for a lot of parents and coaches.

-It’s a great scenario when your child loves a sport, let’s say tennis and he is motivated to improve and cannot wait to get on the tennis court.
+It’s a great scenario when your child loves a sport, let’s say tennis, and they are motivated to improve and cannot wait to get on the tennis court.

-But there is also a scenario in which you, a parent, love a certain sport, let say (: tennis, and you see your child has no drive, no desire to practice a sport even though he/she has talent and you know that by practicing the sport he/she will benefit tremendously later on in life.
+But there is also a scenario in which you, a parent, love a certain sport, let’s say tennis :), and you see your child has no drive, no desire to practice the sport, even though they have talent and you know that by practicing the sport they will benefit tremendously later on in life.

-During my tennis teaching career I have met and taught countless adults who confessed that they regretted the fact their parents did not “push” them to stick with and work harder in tennis when they were kids.
-They are aware that when they were young they had other hobbies who were more comfortable to them like: hanging out with friends, watching TV, video games etc. Those distractions did not account for a more enjoyable life later on.
+During my tennis teaching career, I have met and taught countless adults who confessed that they wish their parents would have “pushed” them to stick with tennis when they were kids.
+They are aware that when they were young they had other hobbies that were more comfortable for them like hanging out with friends, watching TV, playing video games, etc. Those distractions did not account for a more enjoyable life later on.

-Now, as a parent myself, I am put in a situation where I have to guide my two daughters (7 and 5 years old) to whether pick up tennis or not.
+Now, as a parent myself, I am put in a situation where I have to guide my two daughters (7 and 5 years old) on whether they should pick up tennis or not.

-As a tennis coach I would hate myself to have any of my daughters, in 20 years from now, asking me why did I not teach them the sport I am so knowledgeable about?
+As a tennis coach, I would hate myself to have any of my daughters, 20 years from now, asking me why did I not teach them the sport I am so knowledgeable about.

-I would hate to know that I have the necessary skills to give my children the gift of a healthy habit (of playing tennis) and not do it.
+I would hate to know that I have the necessary skills to give my children the gift of a healthy habit (playing tennis) and not do it.

 My problem is the following (and I am sure a lot of parents and coaches have this dilemma): my kids are not “crazy” about playing tennis!

-My kids would rather just hang around with their friends all day, watch TV and/or indulge in short term fun activities like playing online video games… As a parent I am aware that a few years from now they will find that these activities are not providing a healthy lifestyle for them.
+My kids would rather just hang around with their friends all day, watch TV, and/or indulge in short-term fun activities like playing online video games… As a parent, I am aware that a few years from now they will find these activities do not provide a healthy lifestyle for them.

 Before I give you MY answer I would like to give YOU some arguments: